 - Get takeout instead and eat your favorite restaurant meal at home.
 Takeout will save approximately 20% when you figure in the cost of drinks and the larger tip.

-- Of course, cooking at home is always cheaper.
-Make it fun so it doesn’t feel like the same thing.
+- Cooking at home is always cheaper.
+Make it fun, so it doesn’t feel like the same thing.
 You can have theme nights (Taco Tuesday or Breakfast for Dinner) or make pizza as a family.

 - Explore a National Park Site.
 There are 417 national park sites in the U.S.

 - Take the kids to a Children’s Museum.
 They can spend hours there for about the admission of a movie.